jmcuneo/cs4241-guides/using.react.md

 Congratulations!
 You've just created your first React project with Vite!
 Go to the specified localhost URL in your browser to see it.

 # Server
 The demo server for this example code has three routes to read, add, and update todos that are stored in memory.
-Make sure this file is placed and run in the top-level of your React project.
+Place this file in the top-level of your React project.
 Make sure to install both `express` and `vite-express` first!

 ```js
 import express from  'express'